skousik/RTD_tutorial/step_1_desired_trajectories/README.tex.md

 ## Appendix 1.A: Rigid Body Dynamics

 Most robots aren't just point masses.
 However, the dynamics we write for them, and the desired trajectories we create, are often defined for point masses.
-To make a point mass trajectory feasible for a robot with a **body** (which has nonzero volume), we then need to use tricks like dilating obstacles before we plan the trajectory.
+To make a point mass trajectory feasible for a robot with a **body** (which has nonzero volume), we then need to use tricks like dilating (i.e., expanding or buffering) obstacles before we plan the trajectory.

-With RTD, we try to get around this issue by representing the motion of the robot's entire body in the desired trajectory.
+With RTD, we get around this issue by representing the motion of the robot's entire body in the desired trajectory.
 Suppose that $x, y: [0,t_f] \to \mathbb{R}$ are differentiable trajectories of the robot's center of mass, and $\theta: [0,t_f] \to \mathbb{R}$ is a differentiable trajectory of the robot's heading.
 Then, assuming the robot is a rigid body, we can describe the motion of any point $(x',y')$ on the robot's body with the following differential equation:
 $$
 \begin{align}
 \frac{d}{dt}\begin{bmatrix} x'(t) \\ y'(t) \end{bmatrix} = \begin{bmatrix} \dot{x}(t) - \dot{\theta}(t)\cdot(y(t) - y'(t)) \\ \dot{y}(t) + \dot{\theta}(t)\cdot(x(t) - x'(t)) \end{bmatrix}
 \end{align}.
 $$
-Ideally, we would want to write down the dynamics of _every_ point on the robot's body this way, but, since you can think of a robot's body as a set in Euclidean space, its body typically contains an infinite number of points.
+Ideally, we would want to write down the dynamics of *every* point on the robot's body this way, but, since you can think of a robot's body as a set in Euclidean space, its body typically contains an infinite number of points.
 In other words, we would need an infinite number of differential equations.

 However, in our [reachability analysis (Step 3)](https://github.com/skousik/RTD_tutorial/tree/master/step_3_FRS_computation), we are able to compute the motion of every point on the robot's body by rewriting the Dubins' car in the following way.
 First, suppose that, at $t = 0$, the robot's center of mass is at $(x_0, y_0)$, and the robot's initial heading is $\theta_0 = 0$.
 Then, the following differential equation will produce the trajectory of any point $(x',y')$ on the body:
 $$